plsuwu/plsuwu/src/docs/writeups/tragedy_redux.md

 End Sub
 ```

-Visual Basic is insane, but we can simplify things by doing a little breakdown of each function:
+Visual Basic looks cursed (because it is) - but we can walk through the script and describe the purpose of each function:

-- `Pears(Beets)` -> Subbtracts 17 from a number and returns its corresponding ASCII character,
+- `Pears(Beets)` -> Subtracts 17 from a number and returns its corresponding ASCII character,
 - `Strawberries(Grapes)` -> Returns the first 3 characters in a string,
 - `Almonds(Jelly)` -> Removes the first 3 characters in a string,
 - `Nuts(Milk)` -> Like the script's `main` function - loops through a string which it passes to other functions, concatenating the returned values into a final payload,
 - `Bears(Cows)` -> Returns a reversed string (this function isn't used).

 Essentially, the program here is building out a payload by looping over a number in 3-character sections, subtracting 17 from the section, and then converting the result to ASCII.
-I really wanted to just run this and have it print the payload to stdout, but I couldn't get it to run for whatever reason - I _think_ I discarded all the garbage variables and functions,
+I really wanted to simply run this and have it print a payload to my terminal, but I couldn't get it to run at all - I _think_ I discarded all the garbage variables and functions,
 like `Tea`, `Coffee`, `Napkin`, and `Bears()`, but the script adamantly refusing to execute.
-Maybe it was silently doing the deobfuscation in the background, who knows.
+Maybe it was silently doing deobfuscation and similar malware things in the background?
+Who knows.

 In any case, I gave up and converted the script to python: